 What we don’t: Not ideal for crack climbing; some will find the wide toe box to be too sloppy.

-We used to rank Sportiva’s classic Miura VS high on this list, but the Otaki has become the more popular choice thanks to its more approachable fit (the Miura VS has a unique toe box that works for some, but not for many).
+We used to rank Sportiva’s classic Miura VS high on this list, but the Otaki has become the more popular choice thanks to its more approachable fit (the Miura VS has a unique toe box that won't work for everyone).
 Its snug heel cup is great for those with low-volume feet, and the wide toe box adds comfort and versatility for a range of foot shapes.
-And unlike the Katana, the Otaki’s heel cup is unlined, which results in a less plush and breathable feel, but a lot more precision—especially for heel hooking.
+And unlike the Katana, the Otaki’s heel cup is unlined, which results in a less plush and breathable feel but a lot more precision—especially for heel hooking.
 By this point, it’s hopefully becoming clear how to prioritize the two shoes: The Katana is still our pick for all-day performance and crack climbing, but the Otaki offers a slight level up for steeper or more challenging terrain.
-And because it’s a shoe that you’ll likely want to remove between pitches (even on a multipitch), the convenient two-strap Velcro closure makes a lot of sense.
+And because it’s a shoe that you’ll likely want to remove between pitches (even on a multi-pitch), the convenient two-strap Velcro closure makes a lot of sense.

 See the Men's La Sportiva Otaki See the Women's La Sportiva Otaki